V4LKdev/Asymptomagical/README.md

 ## Credits / contributions
 - **Programming & systems:** Nicolas Martin
 - **Design:** Vladimir Eck, Alexander Kharkovski

-(Team development was done in Perforce; this repo is a curated public snapshot.)
+Team development was done in Perforce; this repository is a curated public snapshot.